SpongePowered/SpongeDocs/source/about/glossary.rst

 GitHub
   A free public web-based system for sharing code and creating projects. https://github.com/ Implementation
-  A mod or program that enables the use of the SpongeAPI in Minecraft.
+  A mod or program that enables the use of SpongeAPI in Minecraft.
 IRC
   Internet Relay Chat, used as a chat platform.
 Provides chat rooms for all things Sponge.
 Issue